Best Neural Network Software Shortlist

 Key Features:

-• Pre-trained Models: Availability of a repository of pre-trained models which can be fine-tuned for specific tasks.
+- Pre-trained Models: Availability of a repository of pre-trained models that can be fine-tuned for specific tasks.

 Usability: